ekmixon/ve-docs/create-and-edit-pages/README.md

 2. Navigate to the particular web page you would like to edit.
 3. Click the hamburger icon ![Hamburger Menu](hamburger.png)
 4. Choose "Edit Page"
-5. An editor page will appear allowing you to quickly make any changes.
+5. An editor window will appear allowing you to quickly make any changes.
 6. Remember to commit changes!